sosuisen/jukdoc-ee/README.md

 - Docker
   - Install Docker Desktop if your OS is Windows.
 - OpenAI API key
 - The payara-micro-maven-plugin requires a specific web browser for development as it uses Selenium.
 You need to install Google Chrome on Windows and Firefox on Linux.
-I primarily test in a Windows environment.
+- I am testing the build of this project in Windows and WSL environments.

 ### Build